mcm223/p2/README.md

 ## Outside resources
 + [Bootstrap CSS framework](https://getbootstrap.com/) to simplify the styling.
 + Book icon is from [Icon Archive](http://www.iconarchive.com/show/circle-icons-by-martz90/books-icon.html)
-+ Forms.php class provided in the class materials.
++ Form.php class provided in the class materials.
 + Book.php class provided in the class materials.
+I extended it to suit the needs of this project.
 + helpers.php file provided in the class materials.